Woman pickleball player smiling on the court

 Unlike paddle tennis, pickleball uses a rally scoring system where points can be won by either the serving or receiving team.
 Games are typically played to 11 points, and a team must win by two points.
 Only the serving team can score points, adding an extra layer of strategy to serving and receiving.

-Paddle tennis vs pickleball: Equipment essentials
+Paddle tennis vs pickleball: Key differences

 Choosing the right equipment can significantly impact your performance and enjoyment of both paddle tennis and pickleball.
 Let's explore the key differences in gear for these sports.

-What type of paddle is used in paddle tennis?
+What type of paddle is used?

 What are the differences in balls used for each sport?